tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

   Service from the value of the ticket.

 There are two plausible designs, a stateful design and an shared key design.
+(There is also a design in which the Hidden Server encrypts the tickets with the public key of the Fronting Server, but that does not seem very practical.)
 In the stateful design, the ticket are just random numbers that the Fronting server associates with the Hidden server, and the Hidden server associates with the session context.
 The shared key design would